allan-tulane/sp25-assignment-02-ccoun/assignment-02.md

 * $W(n)= W(n-1)+n^c$, with $c\geq 1$
 .
 .
 .
-The asymptotic upper bound of work is $O(n^{c+1})$, since the recurrence is leaf dominated as the total work grows faster than the work at the root level
+The asymptotic upper bound of work is $O(n^{c})$, since the recurrence is leaf dominated as the total work grows faster than the work at the root level
 .
 .
 .